snap-one/docs-driverworks-api/source/includes/22_miscellaneous/_16-GetPrivateKeyPassword.md

 If this property is omitted, then Director defaults to using sslv23 (which is the OpenSSL default).

 Please note that the `<certificate>, <private_key>` and `<cacert>` expected in those XML tags for certificates and key information may all be contained in the same file.
-It's not required to split the various certificates and keys out into separate files to work properly.
+It is  not required to split the various certificates and keys out into separate files to work properly.
 In the case that they are all contained in a single file, put that file's filename value in each of the XML tags.